-Subjects made movements while holding the handle of a two-joint robotic device (InMotion2, Interactive Motion Technologies Inc., Cambridge MA USA) that allows movements in the horizontal plane.
+Subjects made movements while holding the handle of a two-joint robotic device (InMotion2, Interactive Motion Technologies, Cambridge, MA) that allows movements in the horizontal plane.
 An air sled supported the arm during movement and eliminated friction.
-Torque motors connected to the shoulder and elbow joints of the robot applied forces (see below) to subjects' hands during movement.
-Sixteen-bit optical encoders (Gurley Precision Instruments, Troy NY, USA) sensed the robot's (and hence the subject's) joint angles.
-Data were sampled at 400Hz and stored offline for later analysis.
+Torque motors connected to the shoulder and elbow joints of the robot applied forces (see following text) to subjects' hands during movement.
+Sixteen-bit optical encoders (Gurley Precision Instruments, Troy, NY) sensed the robot's (and hence the subject's) joint angles.
+Data were sampled at 400 Hz and stored off-line for later analysis.

-Experimental Task
+Experimental task